-Please "like" us on Facebook and invite others to find us as well--search "Dominican Association of Secondary Schools."
+Please "like" us on Facebook and invite others to find us as well--Click on the button above or search "Dominican Association of Secondary Schools."

 Send a blank email with the word "subscribe" in the subject line to one of the addresses listed below and join in the discussions.

 If you have any technical questions about subscribing to the list, please contact Sheila Wathen, firstname.lastname@example.org.